innerspacetrainings/UnityPackageHelper/README.md

 ## Usage

 - If you want to change the version, you can open the utility window at `Innerspace > Version Manager`.
-- [DTValidator](https://github.com/innerspacetrainings/DTValidator) test are included, you can enable them in test runner by adding following line to testables.
+- Unit tests can enabled by adding following line to testables.
   ```Json
   "testables": [
     "eu.innerspace.packagehelper"